-Shingles is caused by the Varicella zoster virus, which is the same virus that causes chickenpox.
+Shingles is caused by the Varicella zoster virus.

-Shingles can happen in children who’ve previously had chickenpox.
-After an episode of chickenpox, the Varicella zoster virus ‘sleeps’ in the nerve cells.
+Shingles happens in children who’ve previously had chickenpox.
+When children have had chickenpox, the Varicella zoster virus ‘sleeps’ in their nerve cells.
 The virus can ‘wake up’ and cause shingles in children who:

 - are run down after illness